AndersDeath/diary2/README.md

 # 13 July 2022 - Friday - Yerevan

 Today I visited a doctor.
 The recovery process is perfect.
+Tomorrow I will have a english class which is nice.
+I walked a lot today.
+It's the first day after surgey when I move so much.